benaston/GitCheatSheet/readme.md

 `git-tfs checkintool` (or whatever syntax you use for pushing to the remote)

-Find a commit with a commit message matching an expression: `git log --grep=C211676`

-Reset a single file to a specific commit: `git checkout <sha> file`

-Show the log of commits for a single user: `git log --author="Jon"`

-Show the history for a file, following renames: `git log --follow -p file`

-Show the changes associated with a commit: `git show <sha>`

-Diff a single file with index: git diff -- <file name> or git diff HEAD -- <file name>

 Reset single file to remote head git checkout tfs/default file-name